gwcbi/crayfish_AL/mafft.md

 >
 > What do all the lines in the above code block mean?
 Why are the options important to give to the slurm scheduler?

+3. Submitting the script to slurm. <br/>

+After creating the above script, we now have to send it off to the scheduler on pegasus.
+The way you do that is: `sbatch mafft.sh`

+To monitor your script: `squeue`

-3. Record all your methods in the manuscript.
+4. Record all your methods in the manuscript.

-4. View the alignment in Geneious or online alignment viewers.
+5. View the alignment in Geneious or online alignment viewers.
 How does it look?
 Do we need to adjust the commands or do we need to trim the alignment?